Malta Music Awards: Malta Music Awards 2008

 The Malta Music Awards 2008 were held on October 20 at the Mediterranean Conference Centre.

 Malta Music Awards 2009

 The 2009 edition of the Malta Music Awards was held at the Malta Fairs & Conventions Centre on December 5.

 Malta Music Awards 2010

 The Malta Music Awards of 2010 were held on November 27 at the Malta Fairs & Conventions Centre.
 This edition marked 15 years since the first edition of the Awards.

 Malta Music Awards 2011

 The 2011 Malta Music Awards were held on November 26 at the Malta Fairs & Conventions Centre.

 Malta Music Awards 2012

 The 2012 edition of the Awards was planned for November 24 at the Malta Fairs & Conventions Centre in Ta’ Qali.

 Malta Music Awards 2013

 This edition of the MMA was held at the Malta Fairs & Conventions Centre on February 3.

 Malta Music Awards 2014

-The 2014 ceremony was held at the Malta Fairs & Conventions Centre on the 9th of February.
+The 2014 ceremony was held at the Malta Fairs & Conventions Centre on 9 February.